awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 ## Amazon EC2 Auto Scaling resource\-based policies<a name="security_iam_service-with-iam-resource-based-policies"></a>

-Other AWS services, such as Amazon Simple Storage Service, support resource\-based permissions policies\.
+Other Amazon Web Services, such as Amazon Simple Storage Service, support resource\-based permissions policies\.
 For example, you can attach a permissions policy to an S3 bucket to manage access permissions to that bucket\.

 Amazon EC2 Auto Scaling does not support resource\-based policies\.